 TOC (Total Organic Carbon) has no health effects.
 However, TOC contributes to the formation of disinfection byproducts.
 These byproducts include THMs (trihalomethanes) and HAAs (haloacetic acids).
 Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, including liver or kidney problems, nervous-system effects, and increased cancer risk.
 Regulatory TOC-removal requirements are applicable to conventional water-treatment plants only.
-Treatment operation is optimized for maximum TOC removal and Zone 7's THM and HAA levels are well below MCLs.
+Treatment operation is optimized for maximum TOC removal and Zone 7's Locational Running Annual Averages for THM and HAA levels are well below their respective MCLs.
 Zone 7 TOC removal typically exceeds regulatory requirements.